-Figure A-1.
-Driver/Tool Installation Display Screen
+Figure A-3.
+Driver & Tool Installation Screen

-Click the icons showing a hand writing on the paper to view the readme files for each item.
-Click a computer icon to the right of an item to install an item (from top to the bottom) one at a time.
-After installing each item, you must reboot the system before proceeding with the next item on the list.
-The bottom icon with a CD on it allows you to view the entire contents of the CD.
+Note: Click the icons showing a hand writing on paper to view the readme files for each item.
+Click the computer icons to the right of these items to install each item (from top to the bottom) one at a time.
+After installing each item, you must re-boot the system before moving on to the next item on the list.
+The bottom icon with a CD on it allows you to view the entire contents.